bonitasoft/bonita-doc/md/widgets.md

 Supported parameters are described in the [REST API Overview](rest-api-overview.md) and in the REST API documentation for the relevant resource.
 You do not need to specify paging parameters (such as `?p=0&c=10`), because the data table handles paging automatically when you use a Bonita API data source.
 The value of the **Page size** property controls how many rows are displayed in a table view, and automatically adds buttons to show subsequent pages of the table.
+**:fa-exclamation-triangle:** The column keys must not be a number, or start with a number

 **Warning:** If your Data source is a **Rest Api Extension** and you need pagination, you need to provide the Content-Range header in the response, so the Data Table will handle the pagination.
 In order to do that you can use the method withContentRange in the responseBuilder variable of you Rest Api Extension, something like: